lbstoller/my-profile/README.md

 to clone to each of your nodes.
 You might also get a message from Cloudlab staff asking about it.

+### Using the same repository for multiple profiles:

+Often it is convenient to point multiple profiles at the same repository.
+This is fine to do, although each profile would run the same script.
+Sometimes this is what you want to do, but often you would like different profiles to run a different scripts.
+To do this, create a subdirectory called `profiles` at the top level of the repository and move your `profile.py` or `profile.rspec` into the new sub directory.

+If you want a specfic profile (say, `mynewprofile`) to run a different script then your other profile (say, `myoldprofile`), rename `profile.py` to `myoldprofile.py` and add a new script called `mynewprofile.py`.
+When you instantiate or edit `mynewprofile`, the `mynewprofile.py` script will be used.

 ### Updating your profile after updates to your repository

 When you change your repository you will typically want your Cloudlab